 Health And Life Organization, Inc., dba Sacramento Community Clinics

 Robert has been extremely valuable in helping us set up our non-profit.
 He is very professional, knowledgeable and an experienced consultant.
 His relaxed and easy going style instantly creates a sense of comfort and support.
 He is very good at listening to our ideas and then asking thought provoking questions that assist us in clarifying our direction.
 He is able to see the immediate tasks as well as hold the larger vision of where we are going.
 He is genuinely interested in helping us be successful in this process.
-We look forward to continuing working with him at all stages of the nonprofit development and would highly recommend him.
+We would highly recommend him.
 We feel fortunate to have found him.

 Sample Employment References

-In my experience, Bob Reich is an Executive Director who actually has a passion for the arts community in its entirety.
+Bob Reich is an Executive Director who actually has a passion for the arts community in its entirety.
 He never favored one format or program over another and treated each project with all his energy and interest.
 He always appeared tireless to me and open to ideas and input from others.
-As an employee (Coordinator of PlacerArts Studios Tour) I was treated with the utmost respect and always given the room to do my job.
+As the Coordinator of PlacerArts Studios Tour I was treated with the utmost respect and always given the room to do my job.
 If I needed or wanted direction or support, all I had to do was ask and Bob was there giving 100% of himself to the situation at hand.

 Mr. Reich worked very diligently at building inroads into the Yuba Sutter Community which would enhance the relationships between the Arts Council and the business community as well as the citizens of this community.
 Membership in the organizations he participated in including the Marysville Rotary Club, Way,Way,Way Off Broadway Planning Committee, Yuba Sutter Performing Arts Committee, The Acting Company, and many others that were delighted at his contributions.